Chris-DataAnalysis/Brazilian-Ecommerce-Excel-Analysis/README.md

 - Customer reviews are mostly positive, with a high proportion of 5-star ratings
 - Order volume is highest on Mondays and Tuesdays, dropping towards weekends

+## Screenshots
+- To make this project easier to explore without downloading the Excel file, I’ve included screenshots of some of the key analyses in a seperate folder

 ## Data Source

 The dataset used in this project is publicly available on Kaggle: